India SMS Features and Restrictions

 Limitation to Avoid Potential SMS Flooding

 Local regulations specify limitations to the number of messages that can be sent to the same number:

 - More than six messages to the same destination number within an hour with the same sender or text may be blocked.

 - Users may not receive more than a total of 200 SMS per day across all incoming streams.

-Concatenated SMS is supported.
+Concatenated SMS is supported for All India Networks.

 - Transactional/OTP Traffic: DLR is supported and its reliable delivery receipts.